M*A*S*H (film): Plot

 In 1951, the 4077th Mobile Army Surgical Hospital in South Korea is assigned two new surgeons, "Hawkeye" Pierce and "Duke" Forrest, who arrive in a stolen Jeep.
 They are insubordinate, womanizing, mischievous rule-breakers, but they prove to be excellent combat surgeons.
 Other characters include the bungling commanding officer Henry Blake, his hyper-competent chief clerk Radar O'Reilly, dentist Walter "Painless Pole" Waldowski, the pompous and incompetent surgeon Frank Burns, and the contemplative Chaplain Father Mulcahy.

 Irritated by Frank's religious fervor, Hawkeye and Duke get Blake to move him to another tent so newly arrived chest surgeon Trapper John McIntyre can move in.
 The three draftee doctors (the "Swampmen", after the nickname for their tent) have little respect for military protocol, and pass time with pranks and heavy drinking.
-Frank, a straitlaced by-the-book military officer, bonds with Margaret Houlihan, the 4077th's head nurse and develop a love affair.
+Frank, a straitlaced by-the-book military officer, bonds with Margaret Houlihan, the 4077th's head nurse and they develop a love affair.
 Radar and the Swampmen sneak a microphone into her tent and broadcast the pair's sexual encounter over the public address system, earning Houlihan the nickname "Hot Lips".
 The next morning, Hawkeye goads Frank into assaulting him, and Burns is removed for psychiatric evaluation.
 Later, when Houlihan is showering, the Swampmen pull the tent sides off and expose her, in order to settle a bet over whether she is a natural blonde.
 Houlihan confronts Blake for his weak leadership and threatens to resign her commission; Blake bluntly tells her she can do so.